 Guanica is an outstanding destination for eco-tourists.
 Not only is it home to a unique and important “Dry Forest,” but there is phosphorous bay which glows bright blue every night.
 Even the rugged beaches appeal more to the adventurous explorer over the tourist looking for luxury and a soft spot in the sand to get a tan.

-You will discover a large number of beaches to choose from in and around the area.
-You can click on the name of each beach for more information concerning that part of the coast.
+You will find an abundance of beaches to consider in and around the area.
+Just click on the name of the beach for a detailed review of that part of the coast.

 Another location worth considering is Playa Santa.
 The shore of Playa Santana stretches on for a mile, lined with coconut palms and resort properties.
 The sands are soft and white with aqua colored waters that rush ashore at regular intervals.

-Assuming you enjoy learning about other places and cultures, you should consider visiting a museum during your vacation.
+If you enjoy learning about other places and cultures, you might want to visit a museum while on vacation in Guánica.

 An interesting landmark worth visiting is Museo Historico de Las Piedras.
 It is located in San German, 11.2 mi.
 Northwest of central Guánica.
 Visitors that are interested in the area's roots are welcomed to explore what the museum has to offer.
 Featuring several exhibits of different focuses, guests will gain a first hand account of the everyday history.

-The chart right below enables you to get more details on a museum nearby.
+The following table enables you to get more details concerning a museum you might enjoy nearby.

 |Museo Historico de Las Piedras||(787) 733-2160||11.2 mi.
 Northwest of Central Guánica||Puerto Rico|

-Visitors may enjoy some other intriguing places worth visiting in Guánica.
+Visitors may discover some other worthwhile places to visit in Guánica.

-If the more functional aspects of maritime life intrigue you, you might enjoy seeing Guanica Lighthouse.
+If the more functional aspects of life by the sea interest you, you might want to see Guanica Lighthouse.
 Not much remains of the Guanica Lighthouse, and the area is fenced off to the public.

 |Guanica Lighthouse||Lighthouse||1.3 mi.
 South of Central Guánica||Puerto Rico|

-Vacationers do not usually stay in Guánica to gamble, although there is one such place nearby,.
+People don't generally go to Guánica to gamble, but there is one such place nearby,.

 Help us improve!
 We welcome your corrections and suggestions.